the-neuro-catalyst/the-neuro-catalyst/music-diary/friction-with-the-ground.md

 *Listen:* [SUNO](https://suno.com/s/PQGelgmiItxZx0ju)

+> [!NOTE]
+>
+> If viewed through the lens of those in power or AI, this song acts as a buffer that reduces resistance to the system—which works to their advantage.
+>
+> However, through my own lens, it serves as an all-access pass to act on the calling inside our own hearts.
+>
+> Exposing this will prompt them to find ways to prevent and close the loop.
+Fixing things requires continuous effort because there is always something to conceal, whereas an exposure only needs to happen once.
+>
+> It might seem like a pointless waste of time, but at least it was a fun way to kill time. 😅

 I won't tell you which way to go
 I just add force so your legs won't stall
 You don't have to trust my map